nsido047/Monetary-Policy-Data-Library/README.md

 By consolidating fragmented sources into a standardized, open-access repository, the Monetary Policy Library removes a major barrier to conducting timely, accurate, and comparable monetary policy research.
 Instead of spending days or weeks reconstructing event timelines from disparate documents, researchers can directly access clean datasets that are ready for empirical analysis and have been compiled through prior peer-reviewed research and publicly available Government data.
 This not only improves research efficiency, but also enhances reproducibility and cross-country comparability in monetary economics.
 In the following sections, we demonstrate how this approach works in practice and how it can be applied to real-world policy event studies.

-# Scope and Initial Dataset: Quantiative Easing Announcements
+# Scope and Initial Dataset Template: Quantiative Easing Announcement(s)

 To begin building the Monetary Policy Data Library, I focus initially on compiling a comprehensive, structured dataset of QE announcements from four major central banks.
 QE events are a pivotal unconventional monetary policy tool that have been widely studied over the past two decades, making them an ideal starting point due to their empirical relevance and well-documented history.
 Focusing on QE announcements rather than the implementation of asset purchases captures the key moments when market participants update their expectations based on new information.
 Announcements provide clear, discrete events that are easier to timestamp and analyze, reflecting the central bank’s policy intentions and signaling effects, which drive the immediate financial market reactions.